aaralh/DataCrawlerServer/README.md

 # datacrawlerserver
-Two nodejs servers.
+Data crawler microservices built to save and serve data from CoinMarketCap public API.
 First one for crawling data to database from certain API and second one serving it for client via REST.

 ## How to use
 Both data crawler and the REST API are own servers so you can start the crawler without having the REST running and vice versa.